 Special Dietary Requirements and Allergies

 Togo’s is a sandwich shop where meat, cheese, and bread share the same prep surfaces, so cross-contact is the main thing to plan around.
-The brand publishes a nutritional and allergen guide on its website that lists wheat, dairy, soy, egg, and sesame on a per-item basis — pull it up before you order if you have a serious allergy.
+The brand publishes a nutritional and allergen guide on its website that lists wheat, dairy, soy, egg, and sesame on a per-item basis.
+Pull it up before you order if you have a serious allergy.
 A few specific notes:

 - Gluten-free: Select Togo’s locations carry a gluten-free tortilla wrap, but the kitchen is not a dedicated gluten-free environment.

-- Dairy: Whole wheat and parmesan breads contain dairy, and most cheeses on the line use animal rennet — confirm with your location if that matters to you.
+- Dairy: Whole wheat and parmesan breads contain dairy, and most cheeses on the line use animal rennet.
+Confirm with your location if that matters to you.

-- Egg: Standard mayo on the Cali Veggie and creamy salad dressings contain egg.
+- Egg: Standard mayo on the Cali Veggie and the creamy salad dressings contain egg.
 Mustard, vinaigrettes, and BBQ are the safer choices.

 - Shared utensils: Sandwich knives and slicers handle meat and cheese.
 If you are strict about cross-contact, ask the team to change gloves and grab fresh ingredients from the back.